-(11) If the work of the mechanical contractor or electrical contractorsubcontractor is completed for less than the maximum allowable subcontract cost, any savings not otherwise negotiated as part of an incentive clause becomes part of the risk contingency included in the general contractor/construction manager's maximum allowable construction cost.
-If the work of the mechanical contractor or the electrical contractorsubcontractor is completed for more than the maximum allowable subcontract cost, the additional cost is the responsibility of that subcontractor.
+- (11) If the work of the subcontractor is completed for less than the maximum allowable subcontract cost, any savings not otherwise negotiated as part of an incentive clause becomes part of the risk contingency included in the general contractor/construction manager's maximum allowable construction cost.
+If the work of the subcontractor is completed for more than the maximum allowable subcontract cost, the additional cost is the responsibility of that subcontractor.
 An independent audit, paid for by the public body, must be conducted to confirm the proper accrual of costs.
-The public body or general contractor/construction manager shall define the scope of the audit in the contract. as outlined in the contract.

-(12) A mechanical or electrical contractorsubcontractor selected under this section may perform work with its own forces.
+The public body or general contractor/construction manager shall define the scope of the audit in the contract.. - (12) A subcontractor selected under this section may perform work with its own forces.
 In the event it elects to subcontract some of its work, it must select a subcontractor utilizing the procedure outlined in RCW 39.10.380.